andreipfeiffer/manifesto/README.md

 ## 🧩 Types

-We use `TypeScript` because of two primary reasons:
+We use `TypeScript` because of the following main reasons:

 1. **Communicates structure & design**
    Very useful for deeply nested data structures like `Arrays` and `Objects`, to have IntelliSense on what properties are available and what their type is.
 It also forces you to think more deeply about code design and domain modelling.